A4EVR/A4EVR-Pool/orcfax/node-suite/README.md

 **Estimated Completion Time**
 - Using an existing cardano-node: <5 minutes.
-- Deploying a new cardano-node with Mithril bootstrapping: ~1 hour.
+- Deploying a new cardano-node with Mithril bootstrapping: ~45 minutes.

 ## Prerequisites